Date: 02/27/2024 Time: 4:30-5:30 Location: internet Type: Webinar

 Heidi G. Brislin, MS-OTR/L

-Heidi is an Occupational Therapist and Assistive Technology Specialist for the Special Education Technology Center, Edmonds School District, and owns a private practice in Kingston, WA.
-Heidi has extensive experience in school-based practice, inpatient and outpatient adult rehab settings.
-She has degrees from Boston University and the University of Washington.
-Heidi is passionate about teaching teams to create authentic learning opportunities, improving literacy skills, switch access, power mobility and helping children become autonomous communicators.
-Heidi has presented nationally and throughout Washington.
+Heidi G. Brislin, MS-OTR/L is an Occupational Therapist and Assistive Technology Specialist for the Edmonds School District and the Olympic Education Service District 114 in Washington.
+She owns a private practice, Heidi Brislin OT Consulting in Kingston, WA, where she provides professional development sessions, as well as family and team consultations and training.
+Heidi has extensive experience in school-based practice and outpatient adult rehab settings.
+She is a graduate of Boston University and the University of Washington.
+She is passionate about helping teams create authentic learning opportunities for all children, improving literacy skills, switch access, power mobility, and helping children become autonomous communicators.

 Contact